alololox/MONOBIRD/microservices/PIM/README.md

 ## Debugging

-- Copy and paste the launch.json and tasks.json under the .vscode or .vs folder at the root of the MONOBIRD project folder.
+- Copy and paste the launch.json and tasks.json under the .vscode or .vs folder at the root of the microservices project folder.

 ## Steps to run